rur/treetop/README.markdown

         dw.Data("Thanks!")
     }

-The standard Go [html/template](https://golang.org/pkg/html/template/) library is used under the hood, however a preferred engine can be configured without much fuss (once it supports inheritance).
+The standard Go [html/template](https://golang.org/pkg/html/template/) library is used under the hood.
+However, a preferred engine can be configured without much fuss (once it supports inheritance).

 See [Handling Inheritance](#TODO) for more details.